LEVIXDDLMAO/Sonic.EXE_3.0-SC/assets/secrets/readme.txt

 to enable the secrets, type "shubs", "river",
-"shadow" or "bbpanzu" on the title screen!
+"shadow" or "bb" on the title screen!